StackVista/stackstate-docs/use/stackstate-ui/explore_mode.md

 ![Save view as](../../.gitbook/assets/v51_save_view_as.png)

 When you change the displayed components using a filter, the **Save view** button will appear at the top of the screen.
-This allows you to save the applied filters and access them directly from the [Views](views/about_views.md) menu.
+You can save the applied filters and access them directly from the [Views](views/about_views.md) menu.

 ## See also